Road to Callow

 Valla nodded, her eyes downcast.
 “Yes,” she said.
 “Monsters.”

 For a moment, the two women stood in silence; each lost in their thoughts.
 And then Eileen spoke, her voice gentle but firm.
-“We’ll get you patched up,” she said.
-“But you need to be more careful, Valla.”
+“I’ll get you patched up as best I can,” she said.
+“But you need to be more careful.”

 Valla nodded, her expression contrite.
 “I know,” she said.
-“I’ll be more careful in the future.”
+“Believe me, I’m never taking a job like that again.”

 Eileen moved about the room with fluid grace, her fingers deftly plucking jars and tinctures of various colors from shelves and cabinets.
-Valla watched with admiration and trepidation as the other woman began mixing together a concoction of herbs and medicines.
+Valla watched with admiration and trepidation as the other woman worked with haste, mixing together a concoction of herbs and medicines.

-“This should suffice for your wounds,” Eileen said, holding up a jar of a greenish liquid.
+After several minutes she came back to her with a jar of greenish liquid.
+“This should suffice for your wounds,” Eileen said, holding the container out to her.
 “It will ease your pain and help speed up your natural healing abilities.”

 Valla nodded gratefully, taking the jar from Eileen and applying the ointment to her wounds.
 The soothing sensation of the mixture working its magic was a welcome relief, and Valla felt her body beginning to relax ever so slightly.